 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The 2012 Cayenne S Hybrid’s performance capabilities are commendable, especially because on top of its great fuel economy, it has a burly engine and drives almost like a regular gas-only Cayenne.
+Reviewers say the 2012 Cayenne S Hybrid’s performance capabilities are commendable, especially because on top of its great fuel economy, it has a burly engine and drives almost like a gas-only Cayenne.
 Test drivers say it’s undoubtedly the most fun-to-drive hybrid SUV on the market.

 - "Such prejudice evaporates after a few miles behind the wheel, where the composed ride and tactile steering make you say, ‘Hey, this is the Porsche of SUVs.’
 As for hybrids, this is one of the best on the market.” -- Car and Driver

 - "While you won't confuse the Cayenne for one of Porsche's legendary 911s, this SUV offers a driving experience closer to that sports car than you might think.
 The optional Torque Vectoring Plus turns this already-capable wagon's handling up by an order of magnitude.” -- Consumer Guide

 - "The first Cayenne felt like a Porsche SUV; this one feels more like a Porsche.” -- Kelley Blue Book

 - "Considering the Cayenne S Hybrid's excellent acceleration and high-speed stability, this is an impressive hybrid, even as a hybrid.
 But it's still a hybrid, with most of the compromises in its visceral impact that we've come to expect from previous hybrids.” -- Inside Line